The rule of odds and what it means for your movie

 Large groups

 When you exceed eight subjects on screen, our brains begin to cluster people together automatically.
 This can have unintentional effects if it is not properly staged.
 When dealing with large groups, it’s important to keep key characters closer to the center of the screen.
-For a great example on how to make large numbers work, watch the hit musical, “Grease” (1978).
+For a great example of how to make large numbers work, watch the hit musical, “Grease” (1978).
 In the film, they effectively use staging, framing and wardrobe to establish and maintain the individual groups.

 Odd thirds – space as a subject

 Maybe you are wondering how a shot of two people can obey the rule of odds.
 Well, this is where the rule of odds blends heavily with the rule of thirds.
 If you divide your screen into three sections, place each subject into one of the outer third sections and leave the middle section empty, our brains will assign meaning to that middle space.
-Additionally, because of the rule of thirds, you achieve a visually appealing balance and, coincidentally, odd.
+Additionally, because of the rule of thirds, you achieve a visually appealing balance and, coincidentally, a composition based on odd numbers.
 It’s odd because, in this case, two-thirds of the screen contains humans while one-third does not.
 This interaction between humans and empty space even works when two humans are clumped together on either the right or left side of the screen, leaving two-thirds of the screen empty.
 This is why, in some cases, you cannot even speak about the rule of odds without acknowledging the rule of thirds.

 The distance method